betrusted-io/gateware/CONTRIBUTING.md

 Contributions are welcome!

 Contributions can be bug reports, feature requests, testing and documentation in addition to code.
-Please see the github guide on [Collaborating on projects using issues and pull requests](https://help.github.com/categories/collaborating-on-projects-using-issues-and-pull-requests/) for details.
+Please see the GitHub guide on [Collaborating on projects using issues and pull requests](https://help.github.com/categories/collaborating-on-projects-using-issues-and-pull-requests/) for details.

 Contributions to this project are accepted on an